thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM/DOM_PT_III_Manipulation.desc.md

 1. On npmjs.com select the parent of the element with the class `h4 type-npm-pastel-3`
 1. Change the class from `col-md-6` to `col-md-3` without removing or changing the other classes (`col-md-offset-3`)

-## Exercise

-***

-- Create a new html5 document that sources a javascript file for the project.
-- Within in the javascript file, create an object listing at least five animals and the sound they make.
-Ex: `cow moo`.
-- Use DOM creation methods to create a table to list the animals.
-Each animal name and sound should be in its own table cell.

 ## Resources